RobertTalbert/discretecs/Video/scripts-module-2.md

 The negation of "for all x C(x)" would be "There exists x such that not C(x)" which in plainer language would be "There exists a country whose name doesn't begin with a B".
 And that's certainly true, in fact this statement is just saying that it's possible to find a counterexample to the original universal statement.
 The negation of "there exists an x such that C(x)" is the universal statement "for all x, not C(x)" or in other words, For every on Earth, the name of the country does not begin with a B. That is a false statement, and we know it because that's a universal statement but there's a counterexample -- Belize, or Belarus.
 This makes sense because the negation of a proposition should have the opposite truth value.
 The universal statement was false so its negation should be true, and the existential statement was true so its negation should be false.

-So... this was a long video and you've done a great job making it through.
-What you've learned is that  And you learned how to negate both a universally and existentially quantified predicate.
+You've learned in this video that the negation of a universally quantified statement is an existentially quantified statement using the negation of the original predicate.
+And likewise, the negation of an existentially quantified statement is an universally quantified statement using the negation of the original predicate.
 There's just one more topic to touch on here, and that's how quantification works when you have more than one variable.
 So stick around.

-## 2.10
+## 2.11

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU5NTE2ODA3MSwtNDUyNjEzMjI0LDE0MT
-MyMzQ1MDQsLTE5NDA5MzI3NCwtMjAxOTQ4ODExOSwtMTQ1OTEy
-MzAwNywtNTMyOTk5Njc5XX0=
+eyJoaXN0b3J5IjpbLTE1NzY0OTEyMTUsLTQ1MjYxMzIyNCwxND
+EzMjM0NTA0LC0xOTQwOTMyNzQsLTIwMTk0ODgxMTksLTE0NTkx
+MjMwMDcsLTUzMjk5OTY3OV19
 -->